sage-code/maj/script.md

 ## Writing direction

-Each letter is written with a single stroke.
-That means you put your pen down for starting the letter and do not lift the pen until you finish the letter.
-The letters are not connected and stay close together to make a word.
+To write a Maj letter you start with position 1, then you continue with 2 and do not lift your pen until you finish the letter.

 <img src="maj-script.png" alt="Maj Script" width="400"></img>

 ## Cost of writing

-The cost of writing can be calculated using 5 classes:
+The cost of writing can be calculated using 3 classes depending on letter difficulty:

 Cost |  Letter
 -----|----------------------------
-  1  |aijlsxvgo
+  1  |aisxvgoune
-  2  |behqrtuwy
+  2  |jbcqtwym
-  3  |cnpz
+  3  |rhlzdfpk

-  4  |dfpk
+Const of writing can be used in an algorithm similar to cost of reading to evaluate word complexity.

 **Tools:**